andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

       * order
       * animals (relationship)

-I&#8217;ve [created NSManagedObject subclasses][1] for each of my entities, to make it easier to set properties.
+I've [created NSManagedObject subclasses][1] for each of my entities, to make it easier to set properties.

 <a name="data-helper" class="jump-target"></a>

 ### DataHelper.swift

-Once a Core Data data model is set up, we&#8217;re ready to create what I called `DataHelper`.
-It serves the purpose of seeding the data store, and logging the data store&#8217;s contents back out to the console.
+Once a Core Data data model is set up, we're ready to create what I called `DataHelper`.
+It serves the purpose of seeding the data store, and logging the data store's contents back out to the console.
 It violates the single-responsibility principle, but wait!
-Don&#8217;t lynch me!
+Don't lynch me!

-Knowing that this class is intended to be used _solely_ for development, I didn&#8217;t put a lot of effort into separating concerns.
-I opted for a &#8220;here&#8217;s where I go to do all my seeding for manual testing purposes&#8221; approach.
+Knowing that this class is intended to be used _solely_ for development, I didn't put a lot of effort into separating concerns.
+I opted for a &#8220;here's where I go to do all my seeding for manual testing purposes&#8221; approach.

 Here are a few snippets from the class ([grab the full XCode project][2] over at GitHub):